kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ### Kubelet (writer)

 The writer is the kubelet's Graceful Node Shutdown manager ([`pkg/kubelet/nodeshutdown/`][pkg/kubelet/nodeshutdown/]).
-When systemd-logind signals `PrepareForShutdown(true)`, the manager does two things, in this order:
+When the OS signals an impending shutdown — `PrepareForShutdown(true)` from systemd-logind on Linux, `SERVICE_CONTROL_PRESHUTDOWN` from the Service Control Manager on Windows ([KEP-4802]) — the manager does two things, in this order:

 1. **Publish the conditions** — a single Node status update setting `GracefulNodeShutdownInProgress=True` and `DrainInProgress=True`, both with reason `NodeShutdown`.
-The write is best-effort with a bounded retry: an unreachable API server must never delay the shutdown, and the write must complete inside the logind inhibit window.
+The write is best-effort with a bounded retry: an unreachable API server must never delay the shutdown, and the write must complete inside the platform's shutdown window (the logind inhibit delay on Linux; the SCM preshutdown timeout on Windows).
 Today the shutdown manager records the shutdown in memory and then fires the kubelet's generic status sync in a goroutine it does not await (`go m.syncNodeStatus(...)` in [`nodeshutdown_manager_linux.go`][nodeshutdown_manager_linux.go]), so